-A PCI DSS Gap Analysis reviews an organization’s cardholder data environment (CDE) against the latest version of the Standard.
-In-scope systems and networks are reviewed and a detailed report compiled, showing areas that need attention.
+A PCI DSS Gap Analysis reviews an organization’s cardholder data environment (CDE) against the latest version of the Payment Card Industry Data Security Standard (PCI DSS).
+In-scope systems and networks are reviewed and a detailed report is compiled, showing areas that need attention.

 - Outline the most cost-effective approach to meeting PCI obligations

-After the assessment, your QSA will prepare a full report that will provides an executive summary and detailed analysis of the status of controls and give high - level recommendations and options for remediation.
+After the assessment, your QSA will prepare a full report that will provide an executive summary and detailed analysis of the status of controls and give high-level recommendations and options for remediation.

 Did you know?

-Organizations are required not only to achieve 100% compliance with the PCI DSS, but also to maintain it.
+Organizations are required to achieve compliance with the PCI DSSand maintain their compliance status.

 This means having all applicable security controls continuously in place.
 However, the Verizon 2018 Payment Security Report identifies that: